yuvrajzaware/DSprojects/README.md

-this is code to unserstand linear search and binary search
+this is repository is to save Data Structure Assignments